-When's the best time to visit the lake district of Argentina?
+When is the best time to visit the lake district of Argentina?

 The main towns of the lake district are full of visitors in the summer months Dec-Feb, when the weather is at its best.
 Mar-Apr and Sep-Nov can be lovely seasons with rich autumn colours and blossoms respectively, and the towns and hotels won’t be bursting at the seams.
 Winter (Jul-Aug) is the ski season.

-What's the time difference between the lake district of Argentina and the UK?
+What is the time difference between the lake district of Argentina and the UK?

-GMT -3 hours.
+The time difference between the lake district of Argentina and the UK is GMT -3 hours.
 Sometimes daylight saving is observed in the summer, but this is announced ad hoc on a year-on-year basis.

 What other places combine well with the lake district of Argentina?